py-bootcamp/learn-python-with-tdd/hello-world.md

 A benefit of this approach is you can set up shared code that can be used in the other tests.

-There is repeated code when we check if the message is what we expect.

 Refactoring is not _just_ for the production code!

 It is important that your tests _are clear specifications_ of what the code needs to do.